6 Things You Didn’t Know About Gatlinburg River Rafting

 While most people go white water rafting for the fun and excitement, it can also be very good for your physical and mental health.
 First of all, you will be spending plenty of time outdoors, breathing in fresh mountain air.
 Also, you will be using your upper body muscles while rafting, which makes it a strength building exercise.
 The vigorous exercise and concentration you will be applying is also a great way to let go of stress.

 5. Rafting is a Powerful Team Building Activity

 White water rafting is a high energy activity that requires focus and cooperation.
 This makes it a powerful way for people to feel closer to one another.
 A rafting trip is a great way for families to bond.
 It can also be useful on corporate retreats where it’s important for people to work together as a team.
 Our Gatlinburg river rafting trips are also popular with youth groups, church groups, family reunions, and other groups who are looking for a fun way to become more cohesive.

 Smoky Mountain Outdoors offers several combo packages that combine the thrills of white water rafting with other exciting outdoor activities.
-Our Pigeon River Combo Package, for example, begins with a rafting trip on the Upper Pigeon River and follows this up with a kayaking adventure in one of our inflatable kayaks on the Lower Pigeon River.
-Another popular option is our Hike & Paddle package, which combines a hike on beautiful Smoky Mountain trails with a rafting trip.
+Our Pigeon River Combo Package, for example, begins with a rafting trip on the Upper Pigeon River and follows this up with an adventure on the Lower Pigeon River.
 Still another package that we offer is the Zipline & Rafting Combo, which includes a rafting trip and a canopy tour at CLIMB Works.